2024–25 Primera Federación (women)

-The 2024–25 Primera Federación FutFem was the 24th season of the second highest league tier of women's football in Spain, and the second under that name and using a single group format.
+The 2024–25 Primera Federación FutFem was the 24th season of the second highest league tier of women's football in Spain, and the third under that name and using a single group format.

 Summary

 14 teams took part in the league: 9 from the previous season, 2 relegated from the previous Liga F campaign, and 3 promoted from the Segunda Federación.
 The winner (or the highest eligible club in the event of a reserve team winning) was to be promoted automatically to Liga F Moeve, with the next four eligible clubs entering a post-season play-off phase for a second spot.
 Three teams were to be relegated to the Segunda Federación league.

 Alhama won the division and is promoted to Liga F Moeve.

 The 2nd to 5th placed teams took part in the promotion play-offs, won by DUX Logroño.
 Two of the newly promoted teams – Atlético Baleares and Getafe – were relegated back to Segunda Federación, along with one who had just dropped down from 2023-24 Liga F, Sporting de Huelva.